This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 8. Aggressive Vendors

-Markets, beaches, and even temple entrances in Bali can be lined with vendors.
+Markets, beaches, and even temple entrances in Bali will be lined with vendors.
 Many were friendly, but some were quite insistent, even pulling on my arm.
-I remember politely declining several offers for souvenirs and sarongs, but some vendors would follow me for a bit, hoping to convince me.
+I would politely decline several offers for souvenirs and sarongs, but some vendors would follow me for a bit, hoping to convince me.
+They would pull on my arm or drape clothing over my shoulders.
 I get that this is a natural part of the tourism dynamic, but it can get overwhelming.
-I found that a firm but friendly “no, thank you” usually worked, but be prepared for persistence—especially in tourist-heavy areas.
+It really makes it hard to even stop and look at anything because you know you’re going to get harassed nonstop.

 9. Tourist Gimmicks

 As Bali has grown in popularity, some tourists have shown a lack of respect for the local culture and customs.
-I saw people walking around temple areas in revealing clothes, climbing onto sacred statues, and even stepping on religious offerings that locals had placed on the ground.
+I saw people walking around temple areas in revealing clothes, climbing onto sacred statues, and even rummaging through religious offerings.
 Balinese people are incredibly kind and open to visitors, so it was tough to see this disregard from some travelers.
 Not only does this kind of behavior affect the local community’s experience, but it also puts a negative spotlight on all visitors.
 I travel to genuinely experience and appreciate different ways of life, so seeing this lack of respect to the culture really bothered me.
-Do your research before traveling!
+PLEASE research local customs before you travel.
+Don’t be ‘that’ tourist.

 Final Thoughts